Best travel eSIM for South Korea in 2026

 - [7] Wikipedia, South Korea, retrieved 30 May 2026.
 Capital Seoul; official language Korean; currency South Korean won (KRW ₩); occupies the southern Korean peninsula, bordering only North Korea on land.

 AI-assisted disclosure.
 This page was drafted with AI assistance and reviewed by the Simscanner editorial team.
 Every network, KYC, currency, capital and region claim is cited above with its retrieval date.
-Brand plan pricing, coverage percentages and speeds are marked pending and are never invented.
+Brand plan pricing and coverage are sourced; per-brand scores and speeds are Simscanner modelled estimates.

 Related travel eSIM rankings